Sign up today

 Back down at sea level explore the enormous dunes of Crescent Bay and perhaps take a refreshing dip in the crystal waters.
 We then hop aboard our private eco-cruise, soaking in a rare perspective of Port Arthur Historic Site and some of the highest sea cliffs in the Southern Hemisphere.

-From Denman’s Cove, we’re a two-hour walk to our lodging, deep inside Tasman National Park.
+A short wade ashore from the boats signals your arrival at Denman’s Cove.
+We’re a two-hour walk to our lodging, deep inside Tasman National Park.
 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Arrive ready to settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.

 Approximately 7 hours walking